jeancochrane/learning/2017_reading.md

 - E. Gabriella Coleman, "Coding Freedom: The Ethics and Aesthetics of Hacking" (2013)
 - Peter Frase, "Four Futures: Life After Capitalism" (2016)
 - Eula Biss, "On Immunity: An Inoculation" (2014)
+- Philip Agre, "Computation and Human Experience" (1997)

 ### Fiction

-- Ada Palmer, "Too Like the Lightning"
+- Ada Palmer, "Too Like the Lightning" (2016)

 ## Articles